okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authorization-servers/index.md

 <ApiOperation method="put" url="/api/v1/authorizationServers/${authServerId}/policies/${policyId}/rules/${ruleId}" />

-Change the configuration of Policy Rule defined in the specified Custom Authorization Server and Policy
+Change the configuration of the Policy Rule defined in the specified Custom Authorization Server and Policy

 ##### Request parameters